 This was probably one of the coolest things we’d done so far – it was just SO BLUE!

 The trail was a bit strenuous, not super well-marked, and involved quite a bit of scrambling.
 If you’re not comfortable with hiking off-trail and winging it on steep cliffs but want to experience getting up close like this, definitely give Zack a call over at Alaska.Guide.

 Paddleboarding Valdez Glacier Lake

-I had luckily been warned by others coming off the water of these invisible threats, and was glad to have remained seated on the paddleboard instead of standing, otherwise would have gone for a frigid and hypothermia-inducing swim when hitting the underwater ice shelves.
+Luckily, I had been warned by others coming off the water of these invisible threats.
+I remained seated on the paddleboard instead of standing.
+Otherwise, I would have gone for a frigid and hypothermia-inducing swim when hitting the underwater ice shelves.

 To keep warm, I wore a wet suit and life jacket and proceeded slowly and with extreme caution.
 I wandered around the closer icebergs, wary of the ledge that might drop rocks or chunks of ice.
 I didn’t even attempt to get near Valdez Glacier itself.
 However, there are tours are available during low-risk calving times.